Gera1313/react-portfolio/README.md

 ## Notes

-June 9, 2024: Starting to work on this again to fix the issues associated with this project.
+August 29, 2024: Starting to work on this again to fix the issues associated with this project.

 ## Getting Started (for my personal use)